Satbir-Singh-42/Student_Tracker/replit.md

 ### Backend Dependencies
 - Express.js for API server
-- Drizzle ORM with PostgreSQL adapter
+- Mongoose ODM with MongoDB adapter
-- Neon Database for PostgreSQL hosting
+- MongoDB for database hosting
 - Multer for file uploads
 - bcrypt for password hashing
 - jsonwebtoken for authentication